microsoft/playwright/docs/api.md

   - `devtools` <[boolean]> **Chromium-only** Whether to auto-open a Developer Tools panel for each tab.
 If this option is `true`, the `headless` option will be set `false`.
 - returns: <[Promise]<[BrowserContext]>> Promise which resolves to the browser app instance.

 Launches browser instance that uses persistent storage located at `userDataDir`.
-If `userDataDir` is not specified, temporary folder is created for the persistent storage.
-That folder is deleted when browser closes.

 #### browserType.launchServer([options])
 - `options` <[Object]>  Set of configurable options to set on the browser.
 Can have the following fields: